 Lawrence Hall is NOT air conditioned.
 Thayer Hall IS air conditioned.
 If you require an air conditioner for medical reasons, you will be placed in Thayer Hall.
 You must provide proper documentation of a medical condition.

-If you require any accommodations (including those covered by the Americans with Disabilities Act), please complete this form, and submit it in hard copy along with appropriate documentation to:
+- If you require any accommodations (including those covered by the Americans with Disabilities Act), please complete the Online Student Application.
+For questions, please contact Brad Thompson at email@example.com

 Point Park University and its facilities are smoke-free.